 This article raises a number of questions about the difficulty states face in exerting their power against a weaker adversary that a priori dismisses decisive victory and instead seeks to perpetuate the existing deadlock.
 The strategy adopted by Israel has indeed shifted the balance in its favor: Hamas’s assets were extensively and intensively damaged, while the Israeli side managed to avoid significant damage – the fact that has the potential to hurt Hamas at the practical level and determine for certain period.
 Yet the very fact that Israel decided to conduct the campaign in a way that offsets the other side’s efforts, without yielding a decisive outcome, does amount to a victory for Hamas’s approach.

 The analysis proposed in this article is a preliminary one, aimed at shedding light on an innovative strategy that emerges from the case study.
-In effect it offers another model for policy-makers seeking an appropriate strategy in states facing an adversary that uses offset measures.
-The advantages and disadvantages presented in the analysis here can serve such policy-makers in discussing whether OTOS is the right strategy given the constraints and circumstances in a particular arena.
+In effect it offers another model for policymakers seeking an appropriate strategy in states facing an adversary that uses offset measures.
+The advantages and disadvantages presented in the analysis here can serve such policymakers in discussing whether OTOS is the right strategy given the constraints and circumstances in a particular arena.
 Moreover, the model analyzed here reflects an asymmetric conflict between a state and a non-state organizational actor, whereas in a conflict between states or in a symmetric conflict, the considerations might differ in accordance with the characteristics of the conflict.